pipebots/sprintBotBLEControl/Documentation.md

 The purpose of this document is to record key information about the design of the robot, any lessons from the sprint and to help other themes use the platform for further testing once the sprint is complete.

-- Version 0.0.1
-	- My [NF] first attempt at documenting the mechanical, electrical and software aspects of Sprintbot, from a Theme 3 perspective.

 ## Sprint 2
 Sprint 2 was a 4 week long (26th Feb - 24th March 2020) hardware focused sprint, starting with a 2 day meeting and ending with a single day integration push, both at ICAIR.
 Due to the Covid-19 pandemic the end of the sprint was postphoned until access to campuses was partically restored (October 2020).